New International |

 This condensed Katangan succession was subjected to Pan-African inversion and deformation during the ~590 to 500 Ma Lufilian orogeny (Cahen et al., 1984; Kampunzu and Cailteux, 1999; Rainaud et al., 2005).
 Regionally, the Lufilian metamorphism and deformation was heterogeneous, with biotite/phlogopite-bearing assemblages of greenschist to lower amphibolite facies in the main Zambian Copperbelt to the north (Ramsay and Ridgeway 1977), while at Fishtie, the host sequence only contains a mineral assemblage compatible with greenschist facies, and no pronounced metamorphic fabrics (Hendrickson et al., 2015).

-For more detail on the regional setting see the separate "Central African Copperbelt - Zambian Copperbelt" record.
+For more detail on the regional setting see the separate Zambian Copperbelt record.

 The geology of the deposit and surrounding district may be summarised as follows: